kitchej/KitchTk/README.md

-# KitchTk: A Colllection Widgets and Dialogs
+# KitchTk: A Collection Widgets and Dialogs

 A collection of miscellaneous dialogs and widgets for Tkinter that I have created over the years.